ralf-boltshauser/vault-8001/README.md

 - [ ] hostile crew members with phone have no effect
 - [x] coop crew members always bring back 0
 - [ ] default working
+- [ ] phone not working if hostile crew fight
+- [ ] who wrote me also show in chat
+- [ ] robin suddenly out
+- [ ] moving money is important